tuo/tuo.github.io/_posts/2023-12-23-midlife-crisis-as-programmer-and-ai.md

 ## Summary

-A crisis, on the other hand, could leads me to have doubts, and evokes a multitude of  questions about myself and be a great guide.
-I found that if I dont' reject negative feelings nor try to hold on to positive feelings, I'm in a better position to recieve the subtle messages universe whispers.  as 贺拉斯 暴风雨, not only I rest well instorm, but also I'm not cling to  the sunshine in sunny days.
-I mean it is always there, and it is just that I rejected the inner child and closed off the inner light, either voluntarily or involuntarily, and turn to seek from outside, for a long time.
-Now I feel that life is more about art and the subconscious than just being a logical/rational calculator and conscious.
-Still, it doesn't need to be mystic, abstract, regional, and spiritual; just something I could access in my ordinary daily routines, nothing special.
+A crisis, on the other hand, could lead me to have doubts and evoke a multitude of questions about myself, serving as a great guide.
+I've found that if I don't reject negative feelings or try to hold on to positive feelings, I'm in a better position to receive the subtle messages the universe.
+Like what Horace's Epistle to his teacher Maecenas where he clamins not to be devoted to any particular sect but is rather an eclectic by nature.

+> Nullius addictus iurare in verba magistri, – quo me cumque rapit tempestas, deferor hospes.
+> ("No one is addicted to swearing by the words of the teacher, – to which whenever the storm takes me, I am carried away as a guest.")

+I mean it's always there, and it's just that I rejected the inner child and closed off the inner light, either voluntarily or involuntarily, turning to seek validation from outside for a long time.
+I put up an invisible chain a shackle on myself.
+Time to put down.

+In this stage, I feel that life is more about art and the subconscious than just being a logical/rational calculator and conscious.
+Still, it doesn't need to be mystic, abstract, or spiritual; just something we can access in our ordinary daily routines.
+It is inside us.
+We're all empowed to play, create, connect and heal.

-We are all still children inside our hearts, aren't we?
-Life is a play.
+Aren't we all still children inside our hearts?
+Life is just a state of play.